 American beech (Fagus grandiflora), sugar maple (Acer saccharum), sweet gum (Liquidambar styraciflua) and most of the oaks (Quercus) make up this category.

 street/public trees for pendleton

-This manual contains the approved street tree Also included is a list of undesirable trees (page 38) species list (pages 32-37) which is a list of tree types that are suitable for planting in Pendleton's climate (zone 5-6).
+This manual contains the approved street tree species list (pages 32-37) which is a list of tree types that are suitable for planting in Pendleton's climate (zone 5-6).